thegenemyers/FASTGA/README.md

 debug and illustrative purposes.

 ```
-3. FastGA [-v] [-P<dir(/tmp)] [-o<out:name>] -f<int>
+3. FastGA [-v] [-T<int(8)>] [-P<dir(/tmp)] [-o<out:name>] [-f<int(10)>]
           [-c<int(100)>] [-s<int(500)>] [-a<int(100)>] [-e<float(.7)>]
           <source1>[.dam] [<source2>[.dam]]
 ```

-Once indices have been built for all relevant genomes, any pair \<source1> and \<source2> can be compared with **FastGA**.  **The indices for the genomes must have been built with the same number of threads and this is the number of threads that FastGA uses to perform the comparison.**
+Once indices have been built for all relevant genomes, any pair \<source1> and \<source2> can be compared with **FastGA**.
+You can also call FastGA with a single source in which case it compares the genome/assembly against itself, avoiding the finding and reporting of identity matches.
+We anticipate that this mode may be usefule for (a) identifying repetitive regions in a genome, and (b) resolving and identifying haplotype correspondences between the various contigs of a haplotype-phased assembly.

 The output of the program is a Daligner .las (local alignments) file whose alignments can then be viewed with LAshow.
 If the -o option is given then the name of the .las file is
 ```<out>.las```, otherwise the name is ```<source1>.<source2>.las``` by default.

 FastGA produces a number of large intermediate files in the directory ```/tmp``` unless an
 alternate directory is given with -P parameter.
 When running on an HPC cluster node it is
 very important that this directory be on the disk local to the node.

-You can also call FastGA with a single source in which case it compares the genome/assembly against
-itself, avoiding the finding and reporting of identity matches.
-We anticipate that this mode may be usefule for (a) identifying repetitive regions in a genome, and (b) resolving and identifying haplotype correspondences between the various contigs of an assembly.
+The default number of
+threads used by FastGA is 8, but can be changed with the -T option.

 The traditional definition of the *adaptive seed* at a given position p of source1, is the longest string beginning at that position that is also somewhere in source2.
 If the number of
 occurences of this string in source2 is greater than -f, then the adaptamer is deemed repetitive and is not considered.
 Otherwise an adpatamer seed hit occurs at p and the positions of source2